Pioneer Woman Vegetable Quesadillas

 • 1 tablespoon fresh chopped cilantro

-• 1 lime, zested and juice
+• 1 lime (zested and juiced)

 Quesadilla:

-• 1 large onion, sliced thin
+• 1 large onion, thinly sliced

-• Kosher salt and freshly ground black pepper
+• Kosher salt and freshly ground black pepper, to taste

-• 1 Anaheim pepper, sliced thin
+• 1 Anaheim pepper, thinly sliced

-• 1 red bell pepper, cut into thin strips
+• 1 red bell pepper, thinly sliced

-• 1 yellow bell pepper, cut into thin strips
+• 1 yellow bell pepper, thinly sliced

-• 1 poblano pepper, cut into thin strips
+• 1 poblano pepper, thinly sliced

 • 1 small zucchini, cut into bite-size half-moons